Genocide of Indigenous peoples in Brazil: 20th and 21st century

 Anti-indigenous sentiment and violence has persisted into the 21st century.
 From 2007 to 2017, 833 indigenous people were murdered according to the Special Secretariat for Indigenous Health.

 Genocide scholars have identified actions by Brazil in the 20th century as actions of genocide.

 The deforestation of the Amazon rainforest has been highlighted as a driving factor in the destruction of indigenous peoples in Brazil and the wider Amazon region.

-Genocide scholar Adam Jones and historian Wendy Lower point to the killing of men and the sexual abuse and enslavement of women from indigenous groups is not just genocide but serves as an example of gendercide perpetrated by the Brazilian state.
+Genocide scholar Adam Jones and historian Wendy Lower characterize the killing of men and the sexual abuse and enslavement of women from indigenous groups as not just genocide but as an example of gendercide perpetrated by the Brazilian state.

+On 13 November 2012, the Articulation of Indigenous Peoples of Brazil (APIB) submitted to the United Nations a human rights document with complaints about new proposed laws in Brazil that would further undermine their rights if approved.

+During Jair Bolsonaro's administration the damage to the Amazon caused by government policies and the targeting of indigenous peoples has widely been described by indigenous groups, human rights groups, politicians, academics and journalists as an ecocide and a genocide.
+Indigenous chiefs and human rights organizations have submitted an Article 15 communication to the International Criminal Court for crimes against humanity and genocide for harm to Indigenous people and destruction of the Amazon.
+While another has been submitted for ecocide by indigenous chiefs.
+From 2019 to 2022, during the Bolsonaro administration, an average of one indigenous person suffered violence every day.
+With around 373.8 cases of violence against this population per year, the figure represents a significant increase compared to the previous four-year period (54%), under the governments of Michel Temer and Dilma Rousseff, when the average was 242.5 cases per year, according to a report by the Indigenous Missionary Council (Cimi).